Compare roles in health

 Don't forget, you can also save your role comparisons by registering with us.

-Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you would typically start on AfC band 2.
-As a qualified painter you will typically start on AfC band 3.
-With further training and experience, you could apply for more senior positions at bands 4 and above.
-Painters in the NHS work standard hours of around 37.5 a week.
-The job may involve early starts and weekend working.
-Terms and conditions will usually be different for painters working outside of the NHS.
+Staff working in stores and distribution in the NHS are paid on the Agenda for Change (AfC) pay system.
+You would typically start on AfC band 2.
+With further training and experience, you could apply for posts at bands 3 and above.
+Stores and distribution staff in the NHS work standard hours of around 37.5 a week.
+Some may work shifts which can include early starts, evenings, nights and weekends.
+Terms and conditions will usually be different for stores and distribution staff working outside of the NHS.

 Heating systems and water supply is crucial for a successful NHS.
 Plumbers in the NHS make sure these are safe and in good working order.